Dutchess County Child Custody Attorney

 In New York, full custody means that one parent has the authority to make decisions about the child.
 The other parent may have the right to receive educational or medical information, but they do not make the decisions.

-Joint: This is where both parents share custody based on a schedule that is decided by them or by the court
+- Joint: This is where both parents share guardianship based on a schedule that is decided by them or by the court

-Legal custody: This is where parents, which can be one or both of them, make the important decisions about the child, such as education, medical, and religious issues
+- Legal: This is where parents, which can be one or both of them, make the important decisions about the child(ren), such as education, medical, and religious issues

 Call the Law Office of Dennis R. Vetrano, Jr., LLC today for a free consultation and speak with us directly about any questions or concerns you may have at this time.